CleverRaven/Cataclysm-DDA/data/mods/CRT_EXPANSION/readme/README.md

 * E-Rank is .19 and below (offers scaling as an afterthought)

 I tried to keep the damage balanced and also added scaling damage and movecosts to make it so certain attacks or weapons carry different risks.

+# Dead Space
+Yeah, the suit is the R.I.G and many other things come from these games.
+Awesome series!

+# Dark Souls
+Great series.
+Milfdly infuriating, but the challenge is what keeps us here right?
+ANyways, I currently got the Lothric Knight set in game and the sword and shield.
+Also the profession.

 Anyways, have fun and report any bugs you find.